Ryan Dalziel

-Ryan Dalziel (/diˈɛl/ DEE-el; born 12 April 1982) is a Scottish professional racing driver.
+Ryan Curran Dalziel (/diˈɛl/ DEE-el; born 12 April 1982) is a Scottish professional racing driver.
 Dalziel has seen the most success in his career in the United States, racing in the American Le Mans Series GT1 class and the Champ Car World Series, and winning the 2010 24 Hours of Daytona.

 Career

 Born in Glasgow, Dalziel began his car racing career in 1999 in Formula Vauxhall.
 He drove in British Formula Renault and British Formula 3, before moving to the United States.
 From 2002 until 2004, he spent three years in the Toyota Atlantic Championship, finishing runner-up twice, before moving to the American Le Mans Series in 2005.
-He also contested one Champ Car race for Dale Coyne Racing at Toronto, finishing 9th.
+He also contested one Champ Car race for Dale Coyne Racing at Toronto, finishing ninth.
 In 2006, he drove a Daytona Prototype in the Rolex Sports Car Series.
 From 2007 to 2009, he drove part-time with various teams in the Daytona Prototype class, then returned full-time in 2010.

 Dalziel's Champ Car at the 2007 Steelback Grand Prix of Toronto.

 Dalziel returned to the Champ Car World Series in 2007 as driver of one of the two Pacific Coast Motorsports cars.
 He was dropped by the team and replaced by Mario Domínguez in September 2007, with two races of the season remaining.
-His best Champ Car finish was 7th place in the Toronto Grand Prix, at the only track he raced a Champ Car at more than once.
-In 2008 he piloted SAMAX Motorsport's Riley-BMW Daytona Prototype alongside teammate Henri Zogaib.
+His best Champ Car finish was seventh place in the Toronto Grand Prix, at the only track he raced a Champ Car at more than once.
+In 2008, he piloted SAMAX Motorsport's Riley-BMW Daytona Prototype alongside teammate Henri Zogaib.
 He also competed in the inaugural season of Superleague Formula.

-In 2009 Zogaib became under investigation for operating a Ponzi scheme in which he reportedly conned Dalziel and his father out of US$550,000.
+In 2009, Zogaib became under investigation for operating a Ponzi scheme in which he reportedly conned Dalziel and his father out of US$550,000.
 In May 2009, Dalziel won his judgement over Zogaib in the amount of US$608,000 and continues to legally battle to retrieve his money.

-In 2009 Dalziel competed for Orbit Racing in the Grand American Sports Car Series recording one podium finish and numerous top tens.
+In 2009, Dalziel competed for Orbit Racing in the Grand American Sports Car Series recording one podium finish and numerous top-tens.

 Dalziel and teammates Terry Borcheller, João Barbosa, and Mike Rockenfeller won the 2010 Rolex 24 at Daytona driving a Porsche Riley for Action Express Racing.
 Following this, he began driving full-time for Starworks Motorsports alongside Mike Forest.